Types of socialism: Early interpretations

-The term socialism was coined in the 1830s and it was first used to refer to philosophical or moral beliefs rather than any specific political views.
+The term socialism was coined in the 1830s and was first used to refer to philosophical, moral, or ethical beliefs concerning the promotion of broad social well-being, rather than any specific political views.
 Alexandre Vinet, who claimed to have been the first person to use the term, defined socialism simply as "the opposite of individualism".
-Robert Owen also viewed socialism as a matter of ethics, although he used it with a slightly more specific meaning to refer to the view that human society can and should be improved for the benefit of all.
-In a similar vein, Pierre-Joseph Proudhon claimed that socialism is "every aspiration towards the amelioration of society".
+Robert Owen also viewed socialism as a matter of ethics, though he defined the term more specifically than Vinet, referring to the view that human society can and should be improved for the benefit of all.
+In a similar vein, Pierre-Joseph Proudhon described socialism as "every aspiration towards the amelioration of society".

-In the first half of the 19th century, many writers who described themselves as socialists—and who would be later called utopian socialists—wrote down descriptions of what they believed to be the ideal human society.
-Some of them also created small communities that put their ideals into practice.
+In the first half of the 19th century, many writers who described themselves as socialists—and who would be later called utopian socialists—wrote descriptions of what they believed to be the ideal human society.
+Some of them created small communities that put their ideals into practice.
 A constant feature of these ideal societies was social and economic equality.
 Because the people who proposed the creation of such societies called themselves socialists, the term socialism came to refer not only to a certain moral doctrine, but also to a type of egalitarian society based on such a doctrine.

-Other early advocates of socialism took a more scientific approach by favouring social leveling to create a meritocratic society based upon freedom for individual talent to prosper.
-One of those was Count Henri de Saint-Simon, who was fascinated by the enormous potential of science and technology and believed a socialist society would eliminate the disorderly aspects of capitalism.
+Other early advocates of socialism took a more scientific approach by favouring social levelling to create a meritocratic society based upon freedom for individual talent to prosper.
+For example, Count Henri de Saint-Simon was fascinated by the enormous potential of science and technology and believed a socialist society would eliminate the disorderly aspects of capitalism.
 He advocated the creation of a society in which each person was ranked according to his or her capacities and rewarded according to his or her work.
 The key focus of this early socialism was on administrative efficiency and industrialism and a belief that science was the key to progress.
 Simon's ideas provided a foundation for scientific economic planning and technocratic administration of society.

-Other early socialist thinkers such as Charles Hall and Thomas Hodgskin based their ideas on David Ricardo's economic theories.
-They reasoned that the equilibrium value of commodities approximated to prices charged by the producer when those commodities were in elastic supply and that these producer prices corresponded to the embodied labor, i.e. the cost of the labor (essentially the wages paid) that was required to produce the commodities.
-The Ricardian socialists viewed profit, interest and rent as deductions from this exchange-value.
+Other early socialist thinkers, such as Charles Hall and Thomas Hodgskin, based their ideas on David Ricardo's economic theories.
+They reasoned that the equilibrium value of commodities approximated prices charged by the producer when those commodities were in elastic supply, and that these producer prices corresponded to the cost of the labour—essentially the wages paid—that was required to produce the commodities.
+The Ricardian socialists viewed profit, interest, and rent as deductions from this exchange-value.
 These ideas embodied early conceptions of market socialism.